 Proposals should strive to:

-- Foster collaboration and encourage new innovations in teaching and learning
+- Foster new collaboration and innovation in teaching and learning through experimentation and analysis.

 Eligibility for Submitting a Grant Proposal

-This grant opportunity is open to individuals that meet the following criteria:
+This grant opportunity is open to the following employees of the Baldwin-Whitehall School District:

 - Complete the Grant Proposal document below.

-- Signed proposals must be submitted by email to the BWEF at email@example.com.
+- Signed proposals must be submitted by email to email@example.com.

-- BWEF will evaluate the grant proposal and contact you with questions.
+- BWEF will evaluate the grant proposal and contact you with after an initial review is complete.
+Most grant proposals require additional detail or considerations before the review is complete.